Home

 Using a Freeview signal booster will reduce your TV's immunity to interference.
 Avoid using them unless absolutely necessary.
 Using a signal booster with a poor aerial is absolutely no substitute for fitting a good quality, roof mounted digital compatible TV aerial without an amplifier.

 Despite it being a popular myth, you won't improve a bad Freeview signal with a signal booster mounted next to the TV.
-It will just amplify the noise!
+It will just amplify the noise and interference!

 If you need to use a Signal Booster to improve your Freeview reception, it should be a Fully Screened Masthead TV Amplifier compatible with digital terrestrial TV and be mounted close to the aerial (at the mast-head).
 Older Un-screened Masthead Amplifiers are far more prone to interference.